Bex Rayner

 Rebecca Rayner (born 7 November 1999) is an English professional footballer who plays as a midfielder for Women's Super League club Brighton & Hove Albion.

 Club career

 Early years

 Rayner started playing football at Bradford Park Avenue at the age of 4, joining her brother.
 After attending a Leeds Legends sport camp she then played for Leeds United from the age of 8 until she was 16 years old.

 Doncaster Belles

 At the age of 16 Rayner joined Doncaster Belles in 2016.
 She won the FA WSL 2 league with Doncaster Belles in the 2018 season.

 Sheffield United

 On 30 June 2018, Rayner signed for Sheffield United.

 Nottingham Forest

 In August 2019 she signed for Nottingham Forest.

 Return to Sheffield United

 In January 2021, Rayner rejoined Sheffield United.

 Brighton & Hove Albion

 Rayner signed for Brighton & Hove Albion on 12 July 2024.

+On 30 January 2026 Rayner signed a new contract with Brighton & Hove Albion.